thxbb12/awesome-computing-resources/README.md

 * [Polylux][197] - Polylux: package for Typst to create presentation slides
 * [Touying][196] - Touying is a powerful and efficient package for creating presentation slides in Typst
 * [Quarto][195] - An open-source scientific and technical publishing system
+* [presenterm][261] - Create presentations in markdown format and run them from your terminal

 ## Tools
 * [osboxes.org][11] - OS images ready to use with VirtualBox or VMware.